 The most common side effects of nystatin treatment—if they appear—are gastrointestinal upset and irritated skin or mucous membranes.
 As with any substance that enters the body, an allergic reaction is possible.

 It's very important that pregnant or nursing women use nystatin only with a doctor's advice.
 Although the medication isn't absorbed through the lining of the gastrointestinal tract in significant amounts, it's unclear whether it can enter the fetus or a mother's milk.
-A doctor should also be consulted before administering nystatin to a baby.
+A doctor should also be consulted before administering the medication to a baby.

 Nystatin is a wonderful medicine whose discovery was very important.
 It can be a great help for Candida infections.
 Like any medication, however, it should be treated with care.